mattocodes/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 45: Feb 15th, Fri

+**Today's Progress**: I continued with making a CSS image headshot of a koala bear.

 ## Day 44: Feb 14th, Thu

 **Today's Progress**: Today, I continued with making a CSS image headshot of a koala bear.